dlt-hub/dlt/docs/website/blog/2024-04-05-governance-democracy-mesh.md

 dlt currently supports column and row level lineage, as well as schema comments - which could be used as annotations.

-### Simplifying complexity: Democratizing tooling

-Tools for this role need to strike the right balance between accessibility for all organizational members and the complexity required for sophisticated data engineering tasks.

-By enabling the entire organisation's producers to participate in the process of source annotation, we don't only leverage a distributed system but also capture their domain expertise and make it available to others.

-### The role of the Data platform engineer
+### The role of the Data platform engineer will grow

 In a shift left data democracy, the data platform engineer is a key character, as much as a CTO is in an organisation.
 By having a data platform engineer you ensure your data governance is done with automated tooling, to support implementation and compliance.